ChenJunX1an/ChenJunX1an.github.io/_pages/about.md

 ---
 *Biography*
 ======
 Hi!
-I am Junxian Chen, a recent graduate from Hunan University, where I completed my master's degree under the guidance of *[Prof. Ruihui Li]*(http://csee.hnu.edu.cn/people/liruihui).
+I am Junxian Chen(陈俊先), a recent graduate from Hunan University, where I completed my master's degree under the guidance of *[Prof. Ruihui Li]*(http://csee.hnu.edu.cn/people/liruihui).
 Before this, I received my B.Eng.
 Degree from College of Computer Science and Electronic Engineering, Hunan University, China.

 My research interest lies in 3D understanding and reconstruction.
 I'm open to potential collaborations, feel free to drop me an email if you are interested in :)